Before I jump into all my best tips for visiting New York City for the first time, I want to share a very personal memory with you.

 Unsurprisingly, New York City feels like a second home to me.

 So today, I want to do something a little different.
-I want to shed my broke college student and millenial Instagram-obsessed views of New York City, ditch my usual guide style, and let eight-year-old Anshula tell you all her best tips for visiting New York City for the first time.
+I want to shed my broke college student and millennial Instagram-obsessed views of New York City, ditch my usual guide style, and let eight-year-old Anshula tell you all her best tips for visiting New York City for the first time.
 I hope that’s okay with you.

 Let the rain fall down